Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - SBITA Obligations — Make the disclosure in Note 8 and include a reference to that disclosure in this note.

-- Conduit Debt Obligations — Certain revenue bonds issued by the agency for the express purpose of providing capital financing for a third party that is not part of the agency.
-Although conduit debt obligations bear the name of the agency, the agency has no obligation for such debt beyond the resources provided by a bond with the third party on whose behalf the bond was issued.
+- Conduit Debt Obligations — Revenue bonds issued by the agency to provide financing for a third party that is not part of the agency.
+The agency has no obligation for such debt beyond the resources provided by the related agreements.

 - A general description of the conduit debt transactions